Jacky-P-He/Media-Analysis/README.md

 # Media-Analysis
-This project uses Natural Language Processing to gain insight into 12 mainstream me- dia’s attitudes towards 5 geopolitical entities (USA, China, Taiwan, Russia, and Ukraine) at the end of 2022.
+This project uses Natural Language Processing to gain insight into 12 mainstream media’s attitudes towards 5 geopolitical entities (USA, China, Taiwan, Russia, and Ukraine) at the end of 2022.

 # Results
 ![My Image](Results/USA.png)